 Hi!
 I’m Lauren Vaknine, welcome to my blog, Organic Spoon.
-I used to run another website for my ‘real’ work – writing and public speaking – but every so often I’d post pictures of my recipes on Facebook and people kept saying I should ‘do a cookbook’ – like it’s that easy!
+I used to run another website for my ‘real’ work – writing, public speaking and campaigning – but every so often I’d post pictures of my recipes on Facebook and people kept saying I should ‘do a cookbook’ – like it’s that easy!
 So I decided to create a blog where I could share all my recipes and it seemed more sensible to merge the two sites and have everything in one place.
-So here you will find all my recipes, my natural health and natural parenting-related articles, information about my book, ‘My Enemy, My Friend’, and news of other stuff I might be up to, including campaigning and public speaking.
+So here you will find all my recipes, my natural health and natural parenting-related tips and articles, information about my book, ‘My Enemy, My Friend’, and news of other stuff I might be up to, including campaigning and public speaking.

-My photography skills have improved somewhat over the past two and a half years since starting to share my recipes so I do apologise for the quality of pictures on some of the older recipes.
+My photography skills have improved somewhat over the past two and a half years since starting to share my recipes so I do apologise about the quality of pictures on some of the older recipes.
 I’m still learning so no judgement please!